particle-iot/docs/src/content/reference/ios.md

 #### 4) Two legged auth support / better session handling

-If you use your own back end to authenticate users in your app - you can now inject the Particle access token your back end gets from Particle cloud easily using one of the new `injectSessionAccessToken` functions exposed from `SparkCloud` singleton class.
+If you use your own backend to authenticate users in your app - you can now inject the Particle access token your back end gets from Particle cloud easily using one of the new `injectSessionAccessToken` functions exposed from `SparkCloud` singleton class.
 In turn the `.isLoggedIn` property has been deprecated in favor of `.isAuthenticated` - which checks for the existence of an active access token instead of a username.
 Additionally the SDK will now automatically renew an expired session if a refresh token exists.
 As increased security measure the Cloud SDK will no longer save user's password in the Keychain.

 #### 5) Electron support